 Normalization isn't done internally by MP3 Diags; instead, an external program gets called to do the job.
 MP3 Diags is meant to work with MP3Gain, but it will probably work with others, although the displayed info might be wrong.
 By default it is configured to call MP3Gain.
 It assumes that MP3Gain is in the execution path and that you want to do normalization in album mode.
-Otherwise, you'll need to go to the configuration dialog and adjust some settings.
+Otherwise, you'll need to go to the

 It is possible that your files are normalized even if MP3 Diags says otherwise.
 The reason for this is that there are several ways to mark a file as normalized and MP3 Diags knows only about one 2 of them.
 If you have a normalized file showing the "an" note, please make it available so support can be added for it as well.